maRce10/bird_song_evolution/README.md

 6. If the recording was made on 2 channels, make the selections only on the first channel (the one on top).

-7. Different elements should be labeled with different letters (so elements that look the same should be labeled with the same letter)
+7. If the recording we have doesn’t contain a song (and the species clearly has songs) look for other recordings in the Macaulay Library and write down the code in the “recording_needed” column.

+8. Duets should not be annotated unless each note can be distinguished.
+    Make sure the vocalization type is labeled as duet (or mentioned in comments).

-8. Save the selection in the default folder suggested by Raven.
+9. Save the selection in the default folder suggested by Raven.
 When you try to close the audio file Raven will ask if they want to save the selection, just click OK and keep the suggested file name unchanged.

-9. If there is something inconsistent or poorly explained in this protocol please let us know!
+10. If there is something inconsistent or poorly explained in this protocol please let us know!

 ## To-do list